-Sixth Assessment Report A Report of the Intergovernmental Panel on Climate Change
+Sixth Assessment Report of the Intergovernmental Panel on Climate Change

 Report Cover

-Reading: Synthesis Report of the Sixth Assessment Report A Report of the Intergovernmental Panel on Climate Change.
+Reading: Sixth Assessment Report A Report of the Intergovernmental Panel on Climate Change.
 Hashtags: #ClimateReport, #IPCC

 Key Links

-ipcc.ch – sixth-assessment-report
+ipcc.ch

 Calendar